DivanX10/Home-Assistant-Collection-of-Add-ons-Test/README.md

-# Home Assistant Collection of Add-ons for test
+# Home Assistant Collection of Add-ons for Test

 These are test addons for development and debugging.
 Do not install yourself